-Mirantis supports version 1.0+ of the CSI specification.
-Therefore, MKE can manage storage back ends that ship with an associated CSI driver.
+Mirantis supports version 1.0 and later of the CSI specification, and thus MKE can manage storage back ends that ship with an associated CSI driver.

-Enterprise storage vendors provide CSI drivers (Mirantis does not).
-Kubernetes does not enforce a specific procedure for how storage providers (SP) should bundle and distribute CSI drivers.
+Enterprise storage vendors provide CSI drivers, whereas Mirantis does not.
+Kubernetes does not enforce a specific procedure for how storage providers (SPs) should bundle and distribute CSI drivers.

-Review the Kubernetes CSI Developer Documentation for CSI architecture, security, and deployment details.
+Review the Kubernetes CSI Developer Documentation for CSI architecture, security, and deployment information.

-Select a CSI driver to use with Kubernetes.
-See the certified CSI drivers table below.
+Select a CSI driver to use with Kubernetes from the following MKE-certified CSI drivers:

---storage-expt-enabledflag in the MKE install configuration to enable experimental storage features in Kubernetes 1.14.
-For feature details, refer to the Kubernetes documentation.
+--storage-expt-enabledflag in the MKE install configuration to enable experimental Kubernetes storage features.

 Install the CSI plugin from your storage provider.